facebookresearch/mmf/README.md

 You can use MMF to **_bootstrap_** for your next vision and language multimodal research project.

-MMF can also act as **starter codebase** for challenges around vision and language datasets (TextVQA challenge, VQA challenge)
+MMF can also act as **starter codebase** for challenges around vision and language datasets (TextVQA challenge, VQA challenge).
+MMF was formerly known as Pythia.

 ![MMF Examples](https://i.imgur.com/BP8sYnk.jpg)